Funeral Director Monthly magazine

 More than 70 graduates of the NAFD Diploma in Funeral Arranging & Administration, Diploma in Funeral Directing and Certificate in Education gathered at Birmingham City University to receive their awards.

 The corporate restructure, was unanimously approved by the membership at the Autumn General Meeting in October.
-The NAFD is now a company limited by guarantee,
+The NAFD is now a company limited by guarantee, with a board of directors,

 “There are fantastic resources out there to support children, after bereavement.
 But is that enough?
 By the time they are dealing with their first bereavement have we missed the opportunity?